vedika1011/research-lens/README.md

 1. Push the repository to GitHub
 2. Import the project into Vercel
-3. Set the `GROQ_API_KEY` environment variable in the Vercel project settings
+3. Set the `GEMINI_API_KEY` environment variable in the Vercel project settings
 4. Deploy

 ## Project Structure